Microkubes/microservice-security/oauth2/README.md

 in a microservice.
 It integrates with Goa generated OAuth2 security and also as part of the SecurityChain.

-# Setting up a JWT security
+# Setting up a OAuth2 security

 There are a couple of things you need to do to enable the OAuth2 security middleware.
 For details on OAuth2 you can find many resources on the official site: https://oauth.net.